 To be a commercial cleaner you’ll need some form of experience and/or training.
 You will need training for commercial cleaning tools and cleaning products.

-There are also specific processes we undertake that need specialist training such as deep cleans or hygienic cleaning for washrooms, office kitchens, meeting rooms and breakout areas, COVID-19.
+There are also specific processes we undertake that need specialist training such as hygienic cleaning for washrooms, office kitchens, meeting rooms and breakout areas.

 Commercial cleaners also need the relevant insurance and can be security checked.
 While this is always desirable in residential cleaners, commercial cleaning companies are much stricter about it.